4 Must Visit Bookstores in Halifax

 Screenshot from Quill and Quire website

-They have recently relocated their spot to 6013 Shirley Street, which is on the right-hand side of the big old tree.
+They have recently relocated their spot to 6013 Shirley Street, on the right-hand side of the big old tree.

 2.1 History

 It has been around 30 years for them to be working together.
-Ann, Liz, Brian, and Trudy were all experienced in young children’s books, teaching and working fields.
-In the initial stage, all of them had a different vision of the Woozles.
+Ann, Liz, Brian, and Trudy were experienced in young children’s books, teaching, and working fields.
+They all had a different vision of the Woozles in the initial stage.

 The Woozles Bookstore first published its first newsletter in the first month.
 They had their first workshop within six weeks of opening.